 University employees and students are not allowed to park in designated visitors’ spaces

-Parking fees are paid at the One Stop Shop[LINK], Taylor Hall, Suite 100.
+Parking fees can be paid online through CashNet (instructions included on form) or at the One Stop Shop, Taylor Hall, Suite 100.

-First-year resident student: Not permitted to have a vehicle on campus for any period of time without written permission from the Department of Public Safety.
+Full-time Resident Student (R): $100 per year for a permit.
+NOTE: First-year resident students are not permitted to have a vehicle on campus for any period of time without written permission from the Department of Public Safety.
+First-Year Parking Exception Request Form.

-Evening Parking (4 p.m. and later): No Charge for permit.
+Evening Parking (E) (4 p.m. and later): No Charge for a permit.

 The cost is $5 to replace a lost or stolen permit.
 You must report your permit as lost or stolen and obtain a new one from the Department of Public Safety.